kartoza/docker-geosafe/README.md

 After creating this runtime configuration.
 You can up the services and proceed to run/debug the configuration using PyCharm commands

 ## Known Issue
-If the QGIS Server doesn't work (e.g. you upload a layer, and geonode doesn't the layer), one of the problem is `permission problem`.
-You can fix it by giving permission to write in the `qgis_layer` directory.
+If the QGIS Server doesn't work (e.g. you upload a layer, and GeoNode doesn't publish the layer), one of the problems could be `permission problem`.
+You can fix it by setting write permission in the `qgis_layer` directory.
 For example:
 ```sudo chmod -R +066 qgis_layer/```